treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

 }
 ```

-This loop looks nearly identical in C/C++ and Java.
+This JavaScript loop looks nearly identical in C/C++ and Java.

 In this loop we:

-1. Set a counter variable (`i`) to 0
+1. Set a counter variable `i` to 0
 2. Check if the counter is less than the array length
-3. Execute the code in the loop or break if counter is too high
+3. Execute the code in the loop *or* exit the loop if the counter is too high
 4. Increment the counter variable by 1